-Today's UV index in Greenland, Barbados will be up to 10.4, indicating a very high level of sun exposure for the average person.
+Today's UV index in Greenland, Barbados will be up to 12.6, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Barbados experiences UV index levels that are generally high, often ranging from 7 to 12, especially during the summer months when the sun is strongest.
 This high UV index is common year-round due to its tropical location.